Engee documentation

 $$ ((x[1] * cos(x[2]) + x[2] * sin(x[1])) - 1.0 / 2.0) - 0.0 = 0 $$

-Setting initial values for the optimisation variables can help to control the optimisation process more efficiently.
+Setting initial values for optimization variables can help to manage the optimization process more effectively.
 Solve the problem starting from the point [0,0].
-To do this, use the function set_start_value() and set initial values for $x_1$ и $x_2$:
+To do this, use the function set_start_value() and set the initial values for $x_1$ and $x_2$:

 In [ ]: